CCAT: Mod-Cam Readout Overview and Flexible Stripline Performance: Thermal Characterization of Stripline

 where $k$ is the thermal conductivity of the material, $P$ is the transmitted power between two ends of the material, $d$ is the distance between the ends, $A$ is the cross-sectional area of the material, and $\Delta T$ is the temperature difference between the two ends.

-For Mod-Cam, $\Delta T$ is given by real measurements of the Mod-Cam temperature stages, where the temperature of the 4~K readout mount is consistently about 12~K while the 40~K readout mount is consistently about 51~K. Based on thermal budgets and loading estimates for Prime-Cam, we anticipate a realistic temperature of the 4~K readout harness will be 4~K, while the 40~K harness will be no warmer than 53~K. The thermal conductivity used in these estimates $k$ assumes a linear gradient between two temperatures and is obtained by numerically integrating the functional form of $k(T)$ between the two temperatures to obtain $k_{avg}$ in the given range.
+For Mod-Cam, $\Delta T$ is given by real measurements of the Mod-Cam temperature stages, where the temperature of the 4~K readout mount is consistently about 12~K while the 40~K readout mount is consistently about 51~K. These elevated temperatures are known to result from poor heat sinking at various points across the 4~K and 40~K shells.
+Elevated 4~K LNA temperatures have not yet impacted in-lab testing of the instrument module or detector noise characterization.

+Based on thermal budgets and loading estimates for Prime-Cam, we anticipate a realistic temperature of the 4~K readout harness will be 4~K, while the 40~K harness will be no warmer than 53~K. Initial cryogenic validation testing with Prime-Cam in the lab indicates performance will be on-par with these baseline values.

+The thermal conductivity used in these calculations $k$ assumes a linear gradient between two temperatures and is obtained by numerically integrating the functional form of $k(T)$ between the two temperatures to obtain $k_{avg}$ in the given range.
 For Mod-Cam estimates, $A$ is given by the profilometry measurements shown in Section \ref{section:stripline_design} and $d = 0.115~\mathrm{m}$ is set by the physical design of the stripline.
-For Prime-Cam estimates the physical dimensions used reflect the changes outlined in Section \ref{section:intro}.
-The estimates obtained for the thermal loading from stripline in both Mod-Cam and Prime-Cam are compiled in Table \ref{tab:load_estimates}.
+For Prime-Cam predictions, the physical dimensions used reflect the changes both in the trace thickness and the distance between temperature stages outlined in Section \ref{section:intro}.
+The estimates obtained for the thermal loading from stripline in Mod-Cam, as well as predictions for Prime-Cam, are compiled in Table \ref{tab:load_estimates}.